denis-mludek/kaiju/README.md

 ```

 We now delegate and send a message to our direct parent component so that it can, in turn, listen to that message from its `connect` function and update its own state.
-Note: The child component could send the same Message to its parent (delegation) but we choose to go with a `onClick` property to increase cohesion and typesafety.
+Note: The child component could send the same Message to its parent (delegation) but we choose to go with a `onClick` property to increase semantics, cohesion and typesafety.

 At this point, the component is no longer stateful and providing it didn't have any other state, should be refactored to a simple
 function returning a `Vnode` or Array of `Vnodes`.